Christ093/SmartContract/README.md

 ### Interacting with Functions:
 - **Mint Tokens**: Call the `mint()` function, providing an address and the number of tokens to mint.
 - **Burn Tokens**: Call the `burn()` function, providing an address and the number of tokens to burn.
 Ensure the address has enough tokens.
-- **Check Total Supply**: Call the `checkTotalSupplyConsistency()` function to verify that the total supply is non-negative.
-- **Reset Account Balance**: Call the `resetAccountBalance()` function to reset the balance of a specific address to zero.
-Ensure the balance is non-zero before calling this function.

 ## Testing

 To test the contract’s functionality, you can use Remix IDE’s built-in environment to:
 - Mint tokens with valid and invalid values to test `require()`.
 - Burn tokens with valid and invalid conditions to test `require()` and `assert()`.
-- Test the `revert()` conditions by attempting to burn tokens leaving the address with zero balance or resetting an account’s balance when it's already zero.
+- Test the `revert()` conditions by attempting to burn tokens from an address that already has a zero balance, or by attempting to reduce an account’s balance to zero.

 ### Example Test Cases:
 1. Mint a valid amount of tokens and check if the balance of the specified address is updated.
 2. Attempt to burn tokens from an address with insufficient balance (should fail with `require()`).
-3. Attempt to burn tokens leaving the address with zero balance (should fail with `revert()`).
-4. Attempt to reset the balance of an address with zero tokens (should fail with `revert()`).